ebaauw/homebridge-zp/README.md

 - Optional control from HomeKit for Sonos zones leaving Sonos groups, and for Sonos zones creating/joining one Sonos group;
 - Optional control from HomeKit to enable/disable Sonos alarms;
 - Real-time monitoring from HomeKit of state per Sonos group and, optionally, per Sonos zone.
-Like the Sonos app, Homebridge ZP subscribes to ZonePlayer events to receive notifications;
+Like the Sonos app, Homebridge ZP subscribes to zone player events to receive notifications;
-- Optional control from HomeKit for the status LED and child lock per ZonePlayer.
+- Optional control from HomeKit for the status LED and child lock per zone player.
 Note that Sonos doesn't support events for these, so Homebridge ZP cannot provide real-time monitoring for this;
-- Includes command-line tools, for controlling Sonos ZonePlayers and for troubleshooting.
+- Includes command-line tools, for controlling Sonos zone players and for troubleshooting.

 ### Prerequisites
 You need a server to run Homebridge.